This post may contain affiliate links. You pay the same and I get a small commission. /em>

 Phonological awareness…that big, fancy phrase… can essentially be boiled down to word play.

-Improve Students’ Reading with These Phonological Awareness Activities!
+Improve Students’ Reading with These Phonemic Awareness Activities!

 Phonological awareness is the ability to hear, recognize, and manipulate sounds/phonemes (the smallest unit of sound).
 It’s purely auditory and it’s NOT phonics.